-Tech Prep community college credits may be earned.
+CTE Dual Credit may be earned.
 This course dives deeper into the elements of digital photography, concentrating on many areas of composition and design, natural and studio lighting and more advanced digital imaging processes.
 Control of photo equipment and techniques, experimentation, problem solving, and portfolio development are critical to the course.
 Each student will assume classroom roles to empower leadership abilities and develop employable skills while working on project in commercial, portrait, editorial, and advanced digital imaging.
 Class may be repeated.